301 E. Broadway

 There is an entire section dedicated to people born physically different such as "Prince Randian" originally from Guyana.
 Despite being born with no arms nor legs, he lived to age 63, having worked as a carnival and circus attraction for over 45 years (mostly in the United States) and having married and fathered 5 children.

+There is a section on brothels which includes this license for Tea Cup Sallie Sampson from Kansas.
 These tokens were used in the brothels as well as the candles that burned for 7 minutes indicating when the customer's time was up.

 How about some insects, spiders and snakes!